 For details regarding the application process navigate to How To Apply.

-The online applications for 2019 entry at The Sixth Form College, Colchester, are now closed.
+The online applications for September entry at the College close at the end of the preceding January.
 In exceptional circumstances, we will consider a late application.
 Please email the Admissions Department at .

 Personal Statement Guidelines

 We ask for these to be hand written (please bring to your interview), as this gives us a quick guide to your level of literacy and communication skills.
 So you might want to check your spelling and think about your sentence construction.